Student Loan Consolidation

 Advantages vs. Disadvantages of Federal Loan Consolidation

-- Greater Total Money Repaid - Interest accrues over a longer period when repayment
+- - Greater Total Money Repaid - Interest accrues over a longer period when repayment period is extended.

 Interest Rates and Fees